Harika-SVL/Jenkins/notes.md

 ![Alt text](shots/29.PNG)

+* After installing jenkins a user jenkins got created with

+=> '/var/lib/jenkins' as Home directory

+=> /bin/bash as default shell

 * Also check if the user jenkins is created or not using ' cat /etc/passwd '

 ![Alt text](shots/30.PNG)